-Cleaning your bike after each use will dramatically reduce the amount of wear and tear that your bike will go through in the winter.
+Cleaning your hybrid, single-speed or mountain bike after each use will dramatically reduce the amount of wear and tear that your bike will go through in the winter.
 It is also important to wipe the bike and chain dry after each use.

 It is important to clean and lubricate the chain, derailleurs and cassette/freewheel regularly.
 This will decrease corrosion and wear on the gears while also extending the drivetrain's life.